 Go see a play

-Home Depot has a kid craft day and we’ve been going for well over a year.
+Home Depot has a kid workshop day every first Saturday of the month and we’ve been going for years.
 It’s free and you get to build something together and paint it and get all messy.
 It’s a blast.
-However, right now due to COVID-19, you can swing by your local Home Depot and just ask for a kit to take home.
-New kits come out on the first Saturday of each month and are available while supplies last.

 Libraries are worlds of imagination and creativity.
 I am an avid reader and my kids love books so taking one to story time is a treat.
-Libraries also have lots of free craft activities so one of those events is also a great date idea.
+Libraries also have lots of free craft activities!
+There are also several storytime events throughout Greenville that your kids will enjoy.

 The Upcountry History Museum always has awesome exhibits and I’ve taken my daughter to them for dates before and we always really enjoy it.
 They are interactive and give parents the chance to read quickly and look smart for their kids (hoping that’s not just me).
 The Children’s Museum of the Upstate also has tons of great workshops and exhibits.